mikemenaker/vue-data-table/README.md

 	 - Filter data for string
  - childHideable
 	 - Boolean
-	 - Are child rows hideable (double click main row to open, double click child to close)
+	 - Are child rows hideable (double click open/close)
  - childInitHide
 	 - Boolean
 	 - If child rows are expandable, should they be hidden initially